Bike Tour FAQs

 When you travel with a bike tour operator you're usually paying for so much more than simply a guide, a route, and a bed to sleep in each night.
-These companies have spent countless hours and local expertise finding the region's most bike-tour-worthy routes that would be extremely difficult to find on your own.
-Many tour companies have also hand-selected the most authentic restaurants (and what you should taste while you're there), wines, hotels and activities that most tourists didn't even know were available.
+These companies have spent countless hours and have local expertise in finding the region's most bike-tour-worthy routes that would be extremely difficult to find on your own.
+Many tour companies have also hand-selected the most authentic restaurants (and what you should taste while you're there), wines, hotels and activities that most tourists don't even know are available.
 And, when you do visit a popular attraction, they know when and how to avoid the crowds.
-Most importantly, service is a tour operator's top priority and they will have figured out how to make your trip as stress-free as you would like.
+Most importantly, service is a tour operator's top priority and they have figured out how to make your trip as stress-free as possible.
 One of the tools at their disposal is the seasoned guides who can connect you to the local culture through their longtime friends, inside knowledge of the area and even simply helping you speak to locals as they interpret for you.

 Shouldn't I Just Travel With The Tour Operator My Friends or Relatives Used or Told Me About?

 Absolutely not.
 Every bike tour operator is unique so you'll want to make sure you're using the company that is right for you.
 Pick an operator that matches your skill level, region you'd like to travel, desired level of luxury, and level of support (guided vs. self-guided).
 Also keep in mind, some tour operators service an older age demographic while others cater heavily to a younger college crowd traveling on a budget.
 So, while Dad can't stop talking about his trip with one tour operator, it doesn't mean you should pick up the phone and immediately book with them too.
 Do your research, consider all your options, call them and ask a lot of questions, and only then you should make your decision.
 After all, this is your vacation so choose the operator based on you - not Dad.